palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 non-local ripple effects and pollute APIs.
 Checked exceptions propagating through multiple levels of API calls are generally a red flag.
-Checked exceptions should only be used to indicate error conditions that a caller can and should recover from; otherwise, throw an unchecked exception.
+Checked exceptions should only be used to indicate error conditions that a caller can not influence or avoid and can/should recover from; otherwise, throw an unchecked exception.

 Only declare exceptions that make sense for the abstraction.
 For example, a class that has nothing to do with Databases should never